Applying statistical learning theory to deep learning: Lecture 2 : Implicit bias and benign overfitting

 \paragraph{Gaussian kernel.}

 We can actually see similar behavior even with kernel methods.
-Let us consider the Gaussian kernel, which corresponds to an infinite-dimensional feature space.
+Let us consider the Gaussian kernel, which corresponds to an infinite-dimensional feature space, the RKHS corresponding to this kernel, denoted $\mathcal{H}$.
 Let us think of what happens if we use a finite approximation to the Gaussian kernel.
-Concretely, we have the Gaussian kernel $\langle \phi_\infty(x), \phi_\infty(x')\rangle = e^{-\|x-x'\|^2}$ and the finite-dimensional feature mapping

-The algorithm returns $A(S) = \arg\min \|w\|$ s.t. $L_S\left(x \mapsto \langle w, \phi_d(x)\rangle\right) = 0$, i.e., $\forall (x_i,y_i) \in S$, $y_i = \langle w, \phi_d(x_i)\rangle$.
-As $d \to \infty$, we approach the Gaussian kernel.
-Once we have more features than data points, we can already get 0 training error.
-But we are not doing it with the Gaussian kernel yet; we are doing it with an approximation of the Gaussian kernel.
-If the RKHS norm induced by the Gaussian kernel is our ``correct'' complexity measure, then as $d \to \infty$, we are approximating it better and better.
-So we are minimizing a complexity measure that's a better and better approximation of the complexity measure we want.
-So as the dimensionality increases, the test error improves.
+Concretely, we have the Gaussian kernel $\langle \phi_\infty(x), \phi_\infty(x')\rangle = e^{-\|x-x'\|^2}$ and the finite-dimensional random feature mapping approximating $\mathcal{H}$ \cite{rahimi2007random}.
+According to Bochner's theorem, see e.g. \cite{berg1984harmonic}, the Fourier transform $p(\omega)$ of any translation invariant kernel is a probability distribution.
+The features $\phi_{d}(x)[i]$ then correspond to the discretization of the representation of the Gaussian kernel as the inverse Fourier transform of $p(\omega)$.
+Thus the parameters $\omega_{i},\theta_{i}$ are not learned but drawn randomly.
+We refer the reader to \cite{rahimi2007random} and references therein for details of implementation of this method and, to e.g. \cite{rudi2017generalization} for related theoretical guarantees.
+For a given empirical loss $L_{S}$ based on an i.i.d. sample $S$, the algorithm returns